heavyblotto/memorativa/docs/2. the cybernetic system/memorativa-2-3-glass-beads.md

 - Standard components: data, children nodes, content hash
 - Spatial components: angular relationships, coordinates, spatial hash

-The spatial relationships appear as additional connections between nodes that represent their angular proximity in conceptual space, forming a network that resembles a sphere with the observer at the center.
+The spatial relationships appear as additional connections between nodes that represent their angular proximity in conceptual space, forming a network that resembles a sphere with the observer at the center [8].

 When verifying, both traditional hierarchical structure and angular relationships are checked:
 - Standard verification confirms data integrity